nivi1501/pdfRename/README.md

 Download the repository and extract it.

-Double click on the 'pdfrename_windows_without_jre.mysetup' in the 'pdfrename_windows_installer' to install it.
+Double click on the 'pdfrename.mysetup' in the 'pdfrename_windows' to install it.

 Features on windows:
-* Desktop icon.
 * Run with or without a proxy at your convenience.
-* Save the proxy URLs for later use.
 * Pdfrename action in the right click context menu of files.
 * You can select multiple files and rename them from 'Send to -> pdfrename' in right click context menu.
-* Dedicated GUI to walkthrough each step of renaming the pdf file with clear messages.
-* In the end of the execution a window with 'Execution Completed.
-Exiting pdfrename'.
+* Dedicated error messages will be printed at the end of the execution.

 Steps for Windows:

-1. To initiate the rename proces,  either double click on the desktop icon or select the pdfrename option from right click menu of a file.
-In the case of desktop icon, choose the files using the open button, then click on convert.
+1. To initiate the rename proces, select the pdfrename option from right click menu of a file.
-2. Now select whether to proceed with a proxy or not.
-3. When proxy option is selected, you are prompted with an option to choose saved proxies or to use a new proxy address and port.
+2. When proxy is detected, it will use the proxy ip address and port number for getting the information from the web.
-4. After selecting the proxy, wait for the program to finish renaming the file.
-You will be prompted with a message at the end of program execution.
+3. After selecting the pdfrename, proper response will be shown at the end of the execution.